treeverse/lakeFS/docs/integrations/spark.md

 This feature is currently **in beta**.
 It provides atomic writes and increases write performance.

+The lakeFS output committer uses temporary lakeFS branches to hold Hadoop working objects.
+It merges them back to the output branch when done.
+So objects appear atomically: it is not possible for another task to see the output path with any set of objects except the entire desired output set.

 ### Configuration

 On Hadoop 2, configure: